lkodinsson/MARS/Basic/PHB.md

 #### Dying

 When a character is given the dying effect they are also given the unconscious effect.
-At the start of each turn that a character is dying, they must make a fortitude check versus a difficulty equal to double their negative health.
+At the start of each turn that a character is dying, they must make a fortitude check versus a difficulty equal to their negative health.
 If that character succeeds three times, they lose the dying condition, but remain unconscious.
 If they fail three times, they die.
-Criticals count as two successes, and fumbles count as two failures.
+Criticals count as two successes, and grazes count as neither a success or failure.
 Successes and failures do not need to be consecutive.
 Stabilized characters remain at negative health.
 At the end of every round that a character is dying they lose one more health.

 #### Encumbered